In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

-Getting it tight was also challenging because of the anti-rebound bar that kept shifting while we tried to tighten it.
-Our first attempt was too wobbly, and we had to try again to get it right.
-Tightening and stability overall were better in the small SUV than the sedan, perhaps due to the padding and seat contouring on the SUV.
+Getting it tight was challenging because the anti-rebound bar kept shifting while tightening.
+Our first attempt was too wobbly.
+Overall, tightening and stability were better in the small SUV than in the sedan, perhaps due to the padding and seat contouring.

 Leveling to get the right angle on the base took time and precision, thanks to the turning knob and the anti-rebound bar.
-We had to keep making minor adjustments to get it all dialed in correctly.
+We had to keep making minor adjustments to get it all dialed in.

 peg perego primo viaggio 4-35 nido - the nido has push-style latch connectors with a small red release...